Drone regulations in the Netherlands

 Maximum flight altitude: In the Netherlands, the maximum permitted height of drones is 120 meters above ground.

 Maximum horizontal distance and FPV: The use of copters is only permitted within the sight.
 FPV flights are not allowed.

-Compulsory insurance: Currently, to my knowledge, it is not mandatory to conclude an aircraft liability insurance- police.
-Nevertheless, I recommend you to insure your drone.
+Compulsory insurance: Currently, to my knowledge, it is not mandatory to conclude an aircraft liability insurance policy.
+Nevertheless, I recommend you to cover your drone.

 Maximum take-off weight (MTOW): Private used drones can weigh up to 25 kilos in the Netherlands.

 Distance to airports: To airfields located in uncontrolled airspace, you have to keep a horizontal distance of 3 kilometers.

 Other safe distances: You have to maintain a minimum distance of 150 meters to persons, populated areas, and moving vehicles.

 Flight bans: Drones are not allowed to fly over populated areas, industrial facilities, ports, railways, gatherings of people and public roads.